JimGBritt/AzureDiagnosticsPipeline/README.md

 * Prefix: leveraged to create a prefix on the ARM template export.
 * Suffix: will be appended to the end of the ARM template export file (not used in this example).
 * AzureSubscriptionEndpoint: This is your Service Connection you created at the beginning to connect to Azure.
-* Location: Update this according to your target region preferred for your ARM demployment.
+* Location: Update this according to your target region preferred for your ARM deployment.

 ## SETTING UP RIGHTS